Crataco/ai-guide/guide/models.md

 Backends are different ways to store and run the AI model.
 The most notable ones are Transformers, GGUF, and Exllama. **The option recommended for most users is GGUF.**

 - GGUF / GGML versions run on most computers thanks to quantization.
 For the sake of simplicity, you can consider "quantization" a way to cut down on size, often making the AI slightly dumber.
-It has "levels" that range from "q2" (lightest, worst quality) to "q8" (heaviest, best quality), but a value of q4_K_M is ideal for most situations.
-[TheBloke](https://huggingface.co/TheBloke) converts many Transformers models into the GGUF format, and scrolling down his pages would bring you to [this chart](https://huggingface.co/TheBloke/Llama-2-7B-GGUF#provided-files), telling you the size and how much RAM the model would use under a certain level.
+It has "levels" that range from "q2" (lightest, worst quality) to "q8" (heaviest, best quality).
+A level of q5_K_M is ideal for most situations unless you have more or less RAM to spare.
+[TheBloke](https://huggingface.co/TheBloke) converts many Transformers models into the GGUF format, and scrolling down his pages would bring you to [this chart](https://huggingface.co/TheBloke/Llama-2-7B-GGUF#provided-files), telling you the size and the most RAM the model would use under different quantization levels.

 - Transformers has been around for a while and is pretty much a universal standard for AI models, but their models are unoptimized for running on consumer hardware and use *way* more resources than necessary.
-Approximately, while a 7B model under GGUF would require 8GB of RAM, a 7B model under Transformers would require 24-32GB of RAM.
+Approximately, while the average 7B model under GGUF would require 8GB of RAM, a 7B model under Transformers would require 24-32GB of RAM.

 - GPTQ, Exllama, and etc. are other backends with their own quantized format, but they're only useful if you have a recent graphics card (GPU).
 You'd have the best luck with NVIDIA GPUs, but with AMD GPUs, your mileage may vary.
 This is the option recommended if you have a powerful enough GPU for the model you want to run, but this guide will not cover this option.

-This guide will assume users chose GGUF and a frontend that supports it (like KoboldCpp, Faraday or LM Studio).
+This guide will assume users chose GGUF and a frontend that supports it (like KoboldCpp, Oobabooga's Text Generation Web UI, Faraday, or LM Studio).

 ## Model recommendations